American3pt14/acyeh2022/README.md

 outputdir <- paste0(analysis_dir,"/Analysis") # Output files will be sent to "/Analysis" subdirectory
 ```

-Next, make sure under the "File input requirements" subheading, the appropriate file are referred to:
+Next, make sure under the "File input requirements" subheading, the appropriate file are referred to.
+Of note, we have to specify the donor file and two recipient files of interset to compare.
 ```
 ## File input requirements:
 ## 1) Sequenced donor pool